nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

    $ git clone https://gitlab.com/your-user-name/ns-3-dev
    $ cd ns-3-dev-git

 In this example we used the HTTPS address because in some place the git + ssh address is blocked by firewalls.
-If are not under this constraint, it is recommended to use the git + ssh address to avoid the username/password typing at each request.
+If you are not under this constraint, it is recommended to use the git + ssh address to avoid the username/password typing at each request.

 Naming conventions
 ==================